Skip to content

 Why do house prices matter vs just saving?

 House prices often rise faster than savings.
 If prices rise 5% annually and you're saving at 4%, the target moves away faster than you save.
-This is why tax-advantaged savings account with 25% bonus are so powerful - they beat typical price growth rates.
+This is why tax-advantaged account with 25% bonus are so powerful - they beat typical price growth rates.

 Related Calculators